Hillenburg (surname)

 Hillenburg is a German surname.
 It may have originated as a variant spelling of Hallenberg, a habitational surname referring to Hallenberg, North Rhine-Westphalia, Germany.
 Variant spellings of the surname include Hellenberg.
-The 2010 United States Census found 555 people with the surname Hillenburg, making it the 39,607th-most-common name in the country.
-This represented an increase from 519 people (39,824th-most-common) in the 2000 Census.
+The 2010 United States census found 555 people with the surname Hillenburg, making it the 39,607th-most-common name in the country.
+This represented an increase from 519 people (39,824th-most-common) in the 2000 United States census.
 In both censuses, roughly 95% of the bearers of the surname identified as non-Hispanic white, and 2.3% as Hispanic or Latino of any race.

+In 1940, Laborer and House Keeper were the top reported jobs for men and women in the USA named Hillenburg, where 47% of Hillenburg men were Laborer's and 46% of Hillenburg women were House Keepers.

 Notable people with the surname include: